TheMattCollins0/MattTools/Docs/Add-NodeRepository.md

 ## PARAMETERS

 ### -Repository
-This is the name you want the repository to be registered with
+The name of the repository being registered

 ```yaml
 Type: String